Medical license: Criticism

 According to a 1979 article in the Journal of Libertarian Studies, the enactment of U.S. state medical licensing laws in the late 1800s was for the primary purpose of reducing competition and allowing physicians to make more money.

 The added benefit of public safety made restrictive licensure laws more appealing to both physicians and legislators.
 Infrequently mentioned in the literature, is that the "public safety" that is created by reducing the number of practitioners only extends to the patients who receive medical care.
 Thus, the overall effect is more expensive and higher-quality medical care for fewer patients.

 Beyond the more general criticisms of occupational licensing that licensing increases costs and fails to improve quality, licensing in the medical profession specifically has been criticized as failing to enforce the standard practices they are charged with enforcing.
 In 1986, Inspector General at the United States Department of Health and Human Services said that medical boards took "strikingly few disciplinary actions" for physician misconduct.

 There have been a number of cases involving patient deaths where physicians only had their licenses removed years after multiple wrongful patient deaths had happened.
 State medical boards have increased the number of disciplinary actions against physicians since the 1980s.

 Also, it has been said that because hospitals have had more legal burden placed on them in recent decades, they have more of an incentive to require that their physicians be competent.
 Thus, the process whereby physicians are reviewed and licensed by the state medical board results in some duplicate evaluations.
 The physician is evaluated both in the licensure process and then again by the hospital for the purpose of credentialing and granting hospital privileges.

 Laws in some states prohibit interstate telemedicine without a license to practice in the state where the patient is located.
 This reduces access to care.

 Patient protection

 State medical boards cannot assure a high standard of care, they do not review physicians on a regular basis, nor do they evaluate clinicians at the point of care.
 It is provider liability that results in oversight that protects consumers, and even that is imperfect.
 Before they employ or associate with individual physicians, via credentialing and privileging, providers confirm the training, knowledge and skills needed to take on relevant tasks.
 They review any sanctions and malpractice claims.
 There are cases where physician liability has been stripped by federal regulations, with adverse impacts, as on an Indian Reservation.
-Medical professional liability insurance companies deny problem physicians malpractice insurance or limit their practice.
+Medical professional liability insurance companies deny problems physicians malpractice insurance or limit their practice.